visuellverstehen/t3view/README.md

 4. Go to the t3view backend and verify the extension installation by clicking on the endpoint link.

 ## Endpoint
 The endpoint is usally `/index.php?type=5996` and secured with a hash / secret which is generated while creating a new instance in the backend.
-It will return a JSON object containing serveral system information, take a look at the example output below.
+It will return a JSON object containing several system information, take a look at the example output below.
 The endpoint can be rewritten via [ReaLURL](https://github.com/dmitryd/typo3-realurl/wiki/Configuration-reference#filenameindexkeyvalues), but it's not mandatory.

 ## Security